teach-afp/www/input/lab1.md

 some time on cleaning your code; make it simpler, remove unnecessary things, etc. We will reject your solution if it is not clean.
 Clean code:

-* Does not have long (> 80 characters) lines
+* Does not have long (> 80 characters) lines.
-* Has a consistent layout
+* Has a consistent layout.
-* Has type signatures for all top-level functions
+* Has type signatures for all top-level functions.
 * Has good comments for all modules, functions, data types and instances.
 The comments should look good when compiled to HTML with Haddock.
-* Has no junk (junk is unused code, code which is commented out, unnecessary comments)
+* Has no junk (junk is unused code, code which is commented out, unnecessary comments).
-* Has no overly complicated function definitions
+* Has no overly complicated function definitions.
-* Does not contain any repetitive code (copy-and-paste programming)
+* Does not contain any repetitive code (copy-and-paste programming).

 What to submit
 --------------